 Members of the Ceres Investor Network can participate in the following voluntary initiatives and working groups.

-Brings together investors, companies, and other stakeholders to champion the freedom to consider all material financial risks in their decision-making.
+Investors and other stakeholders champion efforts to protect the rights of investors to consider all material financial issues in decision-making.

-A voluntary initiative for asset managers to support them in setting and achieving net zero goals, consistent with their fiduciary duty.
+Asset managers are supported in setting and achieving net zero goals consistent with their fiduciary duty.

-A voluntary initiative for asset owners to support them in setting and achieving net zero goals, consistent with their fiduciary duty.
+Asset owners are supported in setting and achieving net zero goals consistent with their fiduciary duty.

 Working Groups*